dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 ### Authentication

-Authentication uses a dbt Cloud Service token passed through a header as follows.
+Authentication uses a dbt Cloud [service account tokens](/docs/dbt-cloud-apis/service-tokens) passed through a header as follows.
 To explore the schema, you can enter this information in the "header" section.

 ```
 {"Authorization": "Bearer <SERVICE TOKEN>"}
 ```

 Each GQL request also comes with a dbt Cloud environmentId.
 The API uses both the service token in the header and environmentId for authentication.

 ### Metric metadata calls